Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 Releases from v4.0.0 are compatible with Magisk v19+.
 Releases from v5.0.0 are recommended for Magisk v19.4+.
 Releases from v5.2.5 will only install on Magisk v20+.
+Releases from v5.4.0 will only install on Magisk v20.4+.

 ## Changelog